 Graduate Certificate, Geospatial Science - University of New Hampshire

 Daniel has been with MMA since 2015, during which time he has performed hydrologic and geospatial analyses to support a variety of groundwater modeling projects relating to resource management and groundwater contamination assessments.
 Specific areas of specialization include spatial and statistical investigations of hydrologic, geologic, and climate data, and digital elevation models.
 To perform this work, he uses an array of tools for processing data, such as Python scripting, database development, and GIS analysis.

 B.S., Biology - Salem State University

 M.S., Hydrology - University of New Hampshire

 David focuses in the areas of quantitative hydrogeology/hydrology, GIS analysis, and database management.
-He recently graduate studies in hydrology from the University of New Hampshire, where he worked as a research assistant and specialized in numerical hydrologic modeling.
+He completed graduate studies in hydrology at the University of New Hampshire, where he worked as a research assistant and specialized in numerical hydrologic modeling.
 As a graduate student, David’s research was a part of the multi-institutional, inter-disciplinary Future of Dams project, where he presented and collaborated on model results with both colleagues and the public.